4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/18-Create-a-for-loop/README.md

 ```

 ## :pencil: Instructions:
 Your Web Development instructor wants to make sure you understand that asking questions is important in your growth as a programmer.
-He/She wants you to type:

-`I will write questions if I'm stuck`

-300 times to the console!
+He/She wants you to type `I will write questions if I'm stuck` 300 times to the console!
 Fortunately, you know a quick way to accomplish this - using a `for` loop!

-Create a function called **standardsMaker()** that prints the phrase `I will write questions if I'm stuck` 300 times.
+* Create a function called **standardsMaker()** that prints the phrase `I will write questions if I'm stuck` 300 times.

 ### :scroll: Note: